mysociety/fixmystreet/docs/_includes/ww-admin-tasks-content.md

 #### Heatmap

-Also accessible from the admin stats page is our heatmap.
-This can provide an overview of reporting in your area, filtered by state, category, or ward, for a particular date range:
+Also accessible from the 'Stats' page is a heatmap.
+This provides an overview of reporting in your area, filtered by state, category, or ward, for a particular date range.

 <img alt="Screenshot of Bromley heatmap showing clusters in the north and north west." src="/assets/img/ww-user-guide/WasteWorks-heatmap.png">